 Scholarly Commons Citation

 Mezey, Naomi, "Law's Visual Afterlife: Violence, Popular Culture, and Translation Theory" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 628.
+628.